 Welcome to the exciting world of air traffic control (ATC) in VATSIM UK.
 If you already have some experience of VATSIM as a pilot, this will certainly provide you with a head start, but it is by no means necessary.
 You do not even need to own a copy of Flight Simulator; the software for VATSIM ATC is standalone and entirely free of charge!

-Becoming a controller requires a certain amount of training before being allowed to control ‘live’ traffic.
+Becoming a controller requires a certain amount of training before being allowed to control 'live' traffic.
+While undertaking training a certain amount of commitment and self study is required - so be prepared for this!
 There is a system of graduated controller ratings that determine the ATC positions you can control, so being a VATSIM controller is a constant learning process.
 We want this to be both enjoyable and educational!

 If you’re not already a member of VATSIM’s UK division, the first step is to follow the instructions on the Join Us page – you’ll need to ensure that your division is set to ‘United Kingdom’.
 If you need to make a change, this may take up to 24 hours to process.
 You will lose your place on the waiting list if you later transfer to another division, and will be unable to undertake training in VATSIM UK.